busstoptaktik/geodesy/ruminations/002-rumination.md

 Datum shift using grid interpolation.

 **Description:**
-The `deflection` operator provides a coars estimate of the deflection of the vertical, based on the local gradient in a geoid model.
+The `deflection` operator provides a coarse estimate of the deflection of the vertical, based on the local gradient in a geoid model.

 This is mostly for manual look-ups, so it takes input in degrees and conventional nautical latitude-longitude order, and provides output in arcsec in the